lemonase/lemonase.github.io/content/about/_index.md

 **DISCLAIMER: Opinions are my own and not the views of my employer**

-I am currently employed as a Data Center Technician at Google.
+I am currently working as a [Data Center](https://datacenters.google/locations/south-carolina/) Technician at Google.

-I was hired on as a full time Data Center Technician on Feb.
-2023.
-Prior to that I had worked logistics at the Data Center.
+> This video is a bit dated, but is still pretty much still a good overview of what working at the DC is like.
+{{< youtube XZmGGAbHqa0 >}}

 ## Location